 iii.
 “For a wife, though she be not the best of her kind, is to be esteemed a blessing, being useful both for society of life, Genesis 2:18, and for the mitigation of a man’s cares and troubles, and for the prevention of sins.”
 (Poole)

 b.
-And obtains favor from the LORD: In Genesis 2:18 God said that it was not good that be alone.
+And obtains favor from the Lord: In Genesis 2:18 God said that it was not good for man to be alone.
 His gift of Eve to Adam was a demonstration of God’s favor, and He still gives that gift of favor.
 In the modern western world, the cultural incentives for marriage seem to become weaker year by year, but God’s declaration of good and the giving of His favor doesn’t depend on cultural incentives.

 i.
 “As with the first man, the Creator gives each fractured male with whom he is pleased one wife to complete the abundant life he intended.”
 (Waltke)

 ii.
-“The wording, especially in the Heb., strikingly resembles that of Proverbs 8:35, and so suggests that after wisdom itself, the best of God’s blessings is a good wife.”
+“The wording, especially in the Hebrew, strikingly resembles that of Proverbs 8:35, and so suggests that after wisdom itself, the best of God’s blessings is a good wife.”
 (Kidner)